 Make a list of all the items, people, places you would need to photograph and how you need them to be presented.
 Be as detailed as possible.

-The presence of a person or some people on a photo can quickly convey emotion and allow a viewer to be engaged and relate to your service or product.
+The presence of a person or some people in a photo can quickly convey emotion and allow a viewer to be engaged and relate to your service or product.
 You may want behind the scene photos, photos of your collaborators busy, interior photos with happy staff members, students or customers to showcase your company and amenities, photos of your product or service in use, so lifestyle images of your product in situation.
-Or do you need a sharp and neat single product image, or maybe flat lay photos?
+Or do you require a sharp and neat single product image, or maybe flat lay photos?

 Among others, here are a few useful questions you may ask yourself during your brainstorming: